ioquatix/rack-freeze/README.md

 Provides a policy for Rack middleware which should be frozen by default to prevent mutability bugs in a multi-threaded environment.

+## Motivation

+I found issues due to unexpected state mutation when developing [Utopia](https://github.com/ioquatix/utopia).
+It only became apparent when running in production using multi-threaded passenger.
+Freezing the middleware (and related state) allowed me to identify these issues, find other issues, and helps prevent these issues in the future.

+Ideally, [this concept would be part of rack](https://github.com/rack/rack/issues/1010).
+However, regardless of whether Rack adopts a policy on immutable middleware, this gem provides the tools necessary to implement such a policy transparently on top of existing rack middleware where possible.

 ## Installation

 Add this line to your application's Gemfile: